CRUSTDE-ContainerizedRustDevEnv/win_git_git_bash_ssh_VSCode/README.md

 Very sadly, the paths in Windows are different than the paths in Linux.
 Unix came first, so I blame Microsoft for not sticking to the standard.
 Microsoft being Microsoft, has to "EEE" Embrace, Extend, and Extinguish.
 Instead of a natural `/` slash they decided to use `\` backslash.
 Just so to be different.
 I am sure there was no other reason.
 They repeated this strategy over and over again with different standards.

 Now that we have `bash` inside windows this was a tough thing to solve.
 The solution is "path conversion".
 When `git-bash` finds the `/` slash symbol it assumes it is a path and makes the conversion.
-So `/home/foobar/` becomes `C:/Users/user/AppData/Local/Git/home/foobar`.
+So `/home/foobar/` becomes `C:\Users\user\AppData\Local\Git\home\foobar`.
 Horrible, but it works for Linux commands because they don't use `/` for anything else, just paths.

 If we want to run some Windows commands inside `git-bash` it becomes a problem because Microsoft decided that using `/` for arguments is very smart.
 Bad Microsoft.

-The solution is to use a special environment variable to disable the path conversion: MSYS_NO_PATHCONV.
+The solution is to use a special environment variable to disable the path conversion: MSYS_NO_PATHCONV=1.
 If this variable exists (the content does not matter at all) then `git-bash` does not perform path conversion.

 Running one Windows command inside `git-bash`: